Level 2 Home Survey

 Is a Level 2 Survey suitable for an older property?

 A Level 2 Survey may not be the best option for older, heavily altered, extended or visibly defective properties.
-In those cases, a Level 3 Building Survey is usually more suitable because it provides a greater level of detail.
+In those cases, a Level 3 Building Survey is usually more suitable because it provides a greater level of detail and includes estimated repair costs where appropriate.

 Can a Level 2 Survey help me renegotiate?